weirdpercent/lyracyst/README.md

 ### Gratitude

 Many thanks to all contributors to the gems used in this project!
 And thanks to the creators and maintainers of the APIs that this tool consumes.
-Onelook, Rhymebrain, Urban Dictionary, and Wordnik are awesome!
+Onelook, Rhymebrain, Urban Dictionary, Wordnik, and Wordsmith are awesome!